-The Resource catalog is the home for anything that would benefit being being tracked in a system of record but doesn't belong in the Service Catalog, such as infrastructure assets (databases, buckets, caches, AWS accounts).
+The Resource Catalog is the home for anything that would benefit being tracked in a system of record but doesn't belong in the Service Catalog, such as infrastructure assets (databases, buckets, caches, AWS accounts).

 Each definition requires a

 type and a JSON schema that outlines the spec any resource of that

 type should conform to.

 type that has a corresponding Resource Definition.
 Each resource of that

 type will

 x-cortex-definition validated against this schema.